tcsenpai/hmacrypt/README.md

 The present repository contains various easy to use examples in the examples folder.
 Once you have finished setting up your environment (either with the install.sh script or with conda or manually), you can grasp a quick view of this library by executing the examples below.

+The examples provided allows everybody to use this library programmatically.

 ### Standalone tools

 You can also use the standalone tools in the root folder to encrypt / decrypt files and strings.

+Please note that the tools are just an utility and may not be suited for large data inputs.

 ### Documentation